philipfabianek/django-react-app/README.md

 # Django-React Application

 This project consists of a Django backend and a React frontend.
+It was created as an example project for my video about deploying Django-React apps on a Linux VPS available at https://youtu.be/E9Ly_rASuS8.

 ## Directory Structure